 - Real-time integration allows for multidirectional layouts, modular line setups, sustainable production, organization or smart and collaborative robotics, and Big Data and analytics plans

 - Includes SAP, Salesforce, as well as 3rd party and homegrown systems

-- A significant need of global manufacturers is improving product, process, and service quality without raising costs
+- A significant need for global manufacturers is improving the product, process, and service quality without raising costs

 - Improving integration systems makes manufacturers more trusted in selling next-generation products

 - Collecting data with real-time integration can find patterns which can then be used to increase product quality

 4. Real-time integration in manufacturing systems creates multi-directional layouts of production workflows

 - Information on how to best collaborate and deliver high-quality products

 - Allows for assembly layout changes quickly and without having a negative impact on production